Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

 ### Use multiple memory banks

 There are four DDR4 memory banks available on the accelerator card.
 In the previous section, we used only one bank.
-As we have three operands (two read and one write) it may be possible to improve performance if more memory banks are used simultaneously, providing maximize the bandwidth available to each of the interfaces.
+As we have three operands (two read and one write) it may be possible to improve performance if more memory banks are used simultaneously, maximizing the bandwidth available for each of the interfaces.
 So it is possible to use the topology shown in following Figure.

 ![](./images/improving_performance/multi_banks.png)

 This will provide the ability to perform high-bandwidth transactions simultaneously with different external memory banks.
 Remember, long bursts are generally better for performance than many small reads and writes, but you cannot fundamentally perform two operations on the memory at the same time.

 To connect a kernel to multiple memory banks, you need to: Assign the kernel's interface to a memory controller and Assign the kernel to an SLR region.